dimvizOpen the tool

 The outline becomes a parametric section.
 Area, centroid, Ix/Iy, Sx/Sy, radii of gyration and weight per metre are computed — no model guessing, no drift.

-03render + datasheet
+03PNG render + datasheet

 Generate the assets